 This week?
 Jessica Alba.
-LeVeque began coaching the 36-year-old actress and founder of The Honest Company over two years ago, when they were introduced by a mutual friend.
-Alba was looking for ways to supercharge her diet for an added energy boost as she geared up to launch her new Honest Beauty line.
+LeVeque began coaching the 36-year-old actress and founder of The Honest Company over three years ago, when they were introduced by a mutual friend.
+Alba was looking for ways to supercharge her diet for an added energy boost.
 Here’s the all-star intel.

 What makes Jessica the happiest of all is her family and friends—she’s so close to those around her.
 I’ve had the pleasure of working with her parents, Cathy and Mark (who are adorably in love), and watching her in the kitchen with her daughters, Honor and Haven.